ankitj05/ReactJS-Hooks/README.md

     2. state depending on previous state.
     3. state with objects or arrays.

+### useEffect
+    1. Basic implementation
+    2. Conditional side effects
+    3. Cleanup the side effects when the component is unmounted.

 more are coming...
 Keep watching.

 For more content you can checkout my Hashnode Blog @ https://ankitjain.hashnode.dev/ Connect with me on twitter @itsankitjain and Linkedin @ankithere